How do Employee Resource Groups (ERGs) become more than just a “nice to have”? By impacting and influencing company goals and the bottom line.

 #3 – View Your ERG as a Talent Development Pipeline

-Participating in ERG’s gives women exposure to leadership competencies that they may not otherwise have the opportunity to cultivate in their current role – project management, executive presence, strategic problem solving, team building, leading a committee.
-This may give them an edge as they apply for their next position AND makes them a more valuable employee.
+Participating in ERGs gives women exposure to leadership competencies that they may not otherwise have the opportunity to cultivate in their current role – project management, executive presence, strategic problem solving, team building, and leading a committee.
+This may give them an edge as they apply for their next position AND make them a more valuable employee.

 Participation gives them exposure to senior management and allows them to hone the skills necessary to interact on a more senior level.

-Managers – Incorporate discussions into your one one one sessions about your employees participation in their ERG.
+Managers – Incorporate discussions into your one-on-one sessions about your employee’s participation in their ERG.
 Ask them what skills they are learning.
-Outline how their involvement in the ERG can become part of their development plan?
+Outline how their involvement in the ERG can become part of their development plan.

 #4 – Choose the Right Executive Sponsor

 When implemented effectively, the sponsor can learn valuable business intelligence that they can use to direct strategy.
-Just as the ERG needs clearly defined roles and responsibilities of it’s leadership team, so to does the sponsor.
+Just as the ERG needs clearly defined roles and responsibilities of its leadership team, so too does the sponsor.

 How many sessions will they be required to attend?
-How will they represent the ERG at Executive level meetings?
+How will they represent the ERG at Executive-level meetings?
 How will they ask for suggestions/ideas as to possible solutions to challenges the company faces?
-When done well, the sponsor gives the ERG members a platform to get to know one of their Senior executives on a different level, provides them insight from a company perspective, as well as allowing them to receive guidance and mentorship.
-They should feel heat to produce.
+When done well, the sponsor gives the ERG members a platform to get to know one of their Senior executives on a different level, provides them insight from a company perspective, as well as allows them to receive guidance and mentorship.
+They should feel the heat to produce.